Home / Compare Health Insurance / Compare health insurance…

 Ambulance cover can help you cover the cost of emergency transport or other ambulance services, as Medicare doesn’t cover this.
 You can get this type of cover as part of your hospital or extras cover or as a standalone policy.

 Not everyone will need this cover, though.
-In Queensland and Tasmania, residents are rarely required to pay for emergency ambulance services within their state.
+In Queensland and Tasmania, residents are not required to pay for emergency ambulance services within their state.
 In Victoria, South Australia and Western Australia, you can get an ambulance subscription through the government.
-However, you can also get ambulance cover through your private health insurance if you prefer.
+However, you can also get ambulance cover through some private health insurance policies if you prefer.
 In the ACT and New South Wales, you can only get ambulance insurance through private health cover.
 Pensioners and concession cardholders across the country can get discounts on ambulance transportation costs.

 For more information on ambulance cover and the differences between the states, see our guide to ambulance cover here.